muenalan/btest/README.md

 bt_end
 ```

+## bt_if
+Conditionally execute bt_begin/bt_end block.
+Note that normal commands will be always executed, however bt_ commands will be ignored.

 ## bt_ignore_if condition
 Conditionally ignore bt_begin/bt_end block.
-Note that commands will be still executed, however bt_ commands will be ignored.
+Note that normal commands will be always executed, however bt_ commands will be ignored.

 # Block functions (inside a bt_begin/bt_end block)